|

 Follett

-to Secretary CAB: "We recently wrote to you in regard to securing subsidy
+to Secretary CAB: "We recently wrote to you in regard to securing

-for our flying school operations and were duly advised that your policy was to
+subsidy for our flying school operations and were duly advised that

-limit training subsidies to Aero Clubs, as heretofore.
-We do not think we can
+your policy was to limit training subsidies to Aero Clubs, as heretofore.

-continue flying training on a satisfactory basis under these conditions and have
+basis under these conditions and have accordingly decided to close

-accordingly decided to close down our flying school activities in the very near
+down our flying school activities in the very near future.
+We will

-future.
-We will now concentrate our energies on our aerial survey activities and
+now concentrate our energies on our aerial survey activities and

 the development of the Sydney-Bega air mail route."
-Frequencies on the Sydney-Bega
+Frequencies

-route have been increased to four weekly although only two are subsidised.
-Adastra
+on the Sydney-Bega route have been increased to four weekly although

-believes that a daily operation is necessary to develop the route.
-Follett advises
+is necessary to develop the route.
+Follett advises that Adastra

-that Adastra are purchasing "a new Waco cabin aircraft fitted with ambulance
+are purchasing "a new Waco cabin aircraft fitted with ambulance

 equipment" which is intended to enter service in early February.
-Follett

-on the clearing of a new landing ground at Bega".
-Follett requests an increase
+amount of money on the clearing of a new landing ground at Bega".

-in annual subsidy from £750 to £1000 on the condition that Adastra operate the
+Follett requests an increase in annual subsidy from £750 to £1000

-service six days a week.
+on the condition that Adastra operate the service six days a week.

 This letter originates from Adastra's Derwent House address. |